ivanperez-keera/Yampa/README.md

 ## Use in production

-* Keera Studios is using it for several Haskell games for Android and iOS including a game currently available on iTunes and Google Play.
+* Keera Studios is using it for several Haskell games for Android and iOS including a game currently available on iTunes and Google Play Store.
 See:
   * http://facebook.com/keerastudios
   * https://itunes.apple.com/us/app/magic-cookies/id1244709871
   * https://play.google.com/store/apps/details?id=uk.co.keera.games.magiccookies